Vanity Mirror from Papineau Manor

 In large French-Canadian homes, this type of mirror was used for a simple gesture each morning: looking at oneself with kindness, before turning one’s gaze upon the world.

-Like this mirror, the Museum also offers an opportunity to turn one’s gaze towards others: to learn how to see, to understand, to open oneself to the diversity of those who have built Montréal.
+Like this mirror turned inward, the Museum turns our gaze outward — to see, understand, and embrace the diversity of those who built Montréal.

 Your generosity brings the Museum to life — Thank you!

-To thank you for your kind gesture, we will send you a virtual card of your favourite object within the next 72 business hours.
+To thank you for your kind gesture, we will send you a virtual card of your favourite object.
 You’ll find it right in your inbox!

 The Museum’s Foundation supports the preservation of Montréal’s history and furthers its reach.
 Thank you for contributing to our shared heritage.